nlhsueh/www-vue/vuex.md

 ## mapState

-The `...` in JavaScript, often referred to as the "spread syntax" or "spread operator," is used to spread or expand elements of an iterable (like an array or object) into individual elements.
+The `...` in JavaScript, often referred to as the **spread syntax** or "spread operator," is used to spread or expand elements of an iterable (like an array or object) into individual elements.
 In the context of Vue's `computed` properties and Vuex's `mapState`, it is used to integrate or "spread" the mapped state properties into the component's `computed` properties.

 ### In the Given Context:
 ```javascript